element36-io/ebics-java-service/docs/SANDBOX.md

 Now you can use the ebics-java-service to trigger transaction which are reflected in the bank statements you can retrieve with the ebics-java-service.

-You can log into [Nexus](http://localhost:3000/home) with foo/superpassword to see transactions initiated via the API.

 ### Notes on the balance of the account